Any homeowner with a mortgage to their name will notice that the vast majority of high street mortgages on the market are portable.

 To find out whether porting your mortgage is the right option for you, get in touch and speak to your mortgage lender, they’ll be able to give you an answer.

-Even if their mortgage is flexible enough to port, some homeowners may decide that option is not for them and choose not to do so.
+Even if the mortgage is flexible enough to port, some homeowners may decide that option is not for them and choose not to do so.

 The reason that these customers may not wish to proceed with porting their mortgage, can be down to a variety of factors.
 This can include situations where perhaps a mortgage lender isn’t willing to lend the extra funds, or differing interest rates in those additional funds.